OpesanyaAdebayo/Redis-blog/README.md

-# Redis-shop
+# Redis-blog
-Building a shopping application with Redis
+Building a blogging application with Redis